your family update

 I have epilepsy, high blood pressure, and joint pain.
 Sometimes, I suddenly faint.
 When that happens, my son or my grandmother takes care of me.
 There were times when we couldn’t even afford to eat two meals a day.
 The Palmera team came and provided us with food supplies for six months.
 They ensured we had three meals a day during that time.

-At that time, I had no money.
-I started growing eggplant, chili, and tomatoes.
+Before this, I had no money.
+But now slowly I started growing eggplant, chili, and tomatoes.
 When they grew, we used them for our own food needs.
-We sold the excess and saved 20 to 30 rupees in our group.
+We sold the excess and saved 20 to 30LKR (approx $0.15 AUD) in our Palmera village bank.
 Before, I had nothing.
-Now, through my fruit and vegetable cultivation, I have been able to start saving money.
+Now, through my fruit and vegetable cultivation.
+I have been able to start saving money.
 I never had savings in the bank before.
-We only had just enough to buy rice and food.
+Before, we were eating only sambol and rice.
 Now, with our fruit and vegetable cultivation, we harvest fresh vegetables every day for our meals.
 This has brought us great happiness.

 Thank you very much for this help.
 We pray to God that you and your family stay well.
 We wish you a hundred years of good health.
 I will never forget the help you have given me until the day I die.